delaray/babar/README.md

 ![Logo](doc/images/brain-activity.jpg)

-Babar is an independent research project of mine in the field of Artificial Intelligence.
+Babar is an independent research project in the field of Artificial Intelligence.

 One of the goals of this project is to leverage both neural and symbolic AI rather than perceive them at odds with each other.
 In this context several approaches are explored which can be seen as leveraging model-based AI (reductionism) as a bootstrapping mechanism for model-free AI (holism).